PivotMenace/Noctive/README.md

 <h1>Noctive</h1>

 <h2>💬 About Noctive</h2>
+<p> Hi, My name is Venus, I wanted to create a fun and light hearted platform that was inspired by my two best friends that I cherish to this day!

-<p>On other platforms, creators feel like they have to chase what’s trending just to be seen.
+  On other platforms, creators feel like they have to chase what’s trending just to be seen.
 On Noctive, we flip that.
 Here, your late-night stream of a weird old game matters just as much as the biggest title.
 Whether you’re streaming, posting, or just chilling, Noctive is about you being you, not gaming for the algorithm.</p>
 <p><strong>Unfollow the algorithm.
 Noctive follows you.</strong></p>

 <h2>🌟 What Makes Noctive Different?</h2>